Working Dogs

 About the Maremma Sheepdog

-The Maremma Sheepdog is a very large working dogs known for its outgoing nature and highly intelligent mind.
-Better suited to homes with space, the Maremma Sheepdog is best matched with experienced owners.
+The Maremma Sheepdog is a large working dog known for being deeply loving with its family and reserved with strangers.
+With a highly intelligent mind, better suited to homes with outdoor space, the Maremma Sheepdog is best matched with experienced owners.
 Typically standing 23.5 to 28.5 inches and weighing 65 to 100 pounds, this breed has a life expectancy of 11 to 13 years, making it a devoted companion for the right family.

 Originally classified within the Working Dogs group, the Maremma Sheepdog brings a distinct combination of traits that sets it apart.
 The Maremma Sheepdog is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Maremma Sheepdog loves being close to its people and forms strong bonds with every member of the household.